Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 • How to work with remote state for team collaboration

 State management is a key part of working with Terraform, especially in team environments or when dealing with larger, more complex infrastructures.
-It’s the secret sauce that allows Terraform to know what it’s managing and how to make changes efficiently.
+It’s the mechanism that allows Terraform to know what it’s managing and how to make changes efficiently.